What is Local SEO Marketing?

 4. Ask your customers for reviews

 If Google sees your business gets a lot of reviews from real people, it may improve your ranking.
-An abundance of positive reviews signifies a tested, trustable brand.
+An abundance of positive reviews signifies a tested, trustworthy brand.
+When I’m shopping on Amazon, I can’t help but make most of my buying decisions with reference to the reviews.

 5. Get on the Local Directories